-Despite providing the first solid evidence for neutrino oscillations, atmospheric neutrino experiments suffer from two important limitations.
-Firstly, the sensitivity of an atmospheric neutrino experiments is strongly limited by the large uncertainties in the knowledge of neutrino fluxes and neutrino-nucleon cross-section.
+oscillations, atmospheric neutrino experiments suffer of two important limitations.
+In primis, the sensitivity of an atmospheric neutrino experiments is strongly limited by the large uncertainties in the knowledge of neutrino fluxes and neutrino-nucleon cross-section.
 Such uncertainties can be as large as 20%.
-Secondly, water Cherenkov detectors do not allow an accurate reconstruction of the neutrino energy and direction if none of the two is known a priori.
-This strongly limits the sensitivity to $\Delta m^2$ , which is very sensitive to the resolution of L/E.
+In addition, water Čerenkov detectors do not allow an accurate reconstruction of the neutrino energy and direction if none of the two is known a priori.
+This strongly limits the sensitivity to Δm^2 , which is very sensitive to the resolution on L/E.

 During its phase-I, Super-Kamiokande has collected 4099 electron-like and 5436 muon-like contained neutrino events (Ashie et al., 2005).
-With only about one hundred events each, the accelerator experiments K2K (Ahn et al., 2006) and MINOS (Tagg, 2006) already provide a stronger bound on the atmospheric mass-squared difference $\Delta m{31}^2$ .
-The present value of the mixing angle $\theta{23}$ is still dominated by Super-Kamiokande data, being statistically the most important factor for such a measurement.
-However, large improvements are expected from the next generation of long-baseline experiments such as T2K (Itow et al., 2001) and NO $\nu$ A (Ayres et al., 2004), sensitive to the same oscillation parameters as atmospheric neutrino experiments.
+With only about one hundred events each, the accelerator experiments K2K (Ahn et al., 2006) and MINOS (Tagg, 2006) already provide a stronger bound on the atmospheric mass-squared difference Δm{31}^2 .
+The present value of the mixing angle θ{23} is still dominated by Super-Kamiokande data, being statistics the most important factor for such a measurement.
+However, large improvements are expected from the next generation of long-baseline experiments such as T2K (Itow et al., 2001) and NO ν A (Ayres et al., 2004), sensitive to the same oscillation parameters as atmospheric neutrino experiments.

 Despite the above limitations, atmospheric neutrino detectors can still play a leading role in the future of neutrino physics due to the huge range in energy (from 100 MeV to 10 TeV and above) and distance (from 20 km to more than 12,000 Km) covered by the data.
-This unique feature, as well as the very large statistics expected for a detector such as MEMPHYS ( $20 \div 30$ times the present Super-Kamiokande event rate), will allow a very accurate study of the subdominant modification to
+This unique feature, aswell as the very large statistics expected for a detector such as MEMPHYS ($20 \div 30$ times the present Super-Kamiokande event rate), will allow a very accurate study of the subdominant modification to the leading oscillation pattern, thus providing complementary information to accelerator-based experiments.
+More concretely, atmospheric neutrino data will be extremely valuable for